Elections in Bolivia

 Bolivia elects on national level a head of state – the president – and a legislature.
 The president and the vice-president are elected for a five-year term by the people.
 The National Congress (Congreso Nacional) has two chambers.
-The Chamber of Deputies (Cámara de Diputados) has 130 members, elected for a five-year term using the Additional Member System, and in the case of seven indigenous seats by usos y costumbres.
+The Chamber of Deputies (Cámara de Diputados) has 130 members, elected for a five-year term using a two vote seat linkage compensatory system (for mixed-member proportional representation) and in the case of seven indigenous seats by usos y costumbres.
 The Chamber of Senators (Cámara de Senadores) has 36 members: each of the country's nine departments returns four senators allocated proportionally.